LukaszZAtos/ansible/README.md

 ### Functionality

-This script decrypts an encrypted Ansible API token using the `hasher` utility and then runs a Python script for Ansible job monitoring.
+This script decrypts an encrypted Ansible API token using the `hasher` utility and then runs the Python script for Ansible job monitoring.

 ### `decrypt_token` Function